F5Networks/f5-aci-servicecenter/docs/faq.rst

 **Q. Why are the pool members displayed on Visibility VIP table, and the pool members displayed on the Visibility VIP dashboard not the same?**

-Visibility VIP table displays the pool members from a BIG-IP VIP, only if they are also present on the APIC.
+The Visibility VIP table displays the pool members from a BIG-IP VIP, only if they are also present on the APIC.
 However, the Visibility dashboard shows all the pool members (and associated stats) that are present on the BIG-IP even if they may or may not be present on the APIC.
 Hence both the outputs may be different.

 ------

 **Q. What does the field 'Route Domain' on the Visibility Dashboard indicate?**

-It displays the **default route domain** for the partition to which the Virtual Server (VIP) or Node belongs to.
+It displays the **default route domain** for the partition to which the Virtual Server (VIP) or Node belongs.

 ------

-**Q. Why don't I see the scrollbar for 'View Logs' window on the Visibility Dashboard?**
+**Q. Why don't I see the scrollbar for the 'View Logs' window on the Visibility Dashboard?**

-If you encounter this issue, please zoom out your web browser window by clicking the **Ctrl** key, and then press the **-** (i.e. minus key).
+If you encounter this issue, use the 'zoom out' option on your web browser.
+For example, on Windows, hold the **Ctrl** key, and then click **-** (the dash/minus key).

 L2-L3 stitching